 Treatment can stop or slow down the growth of these warts, but they may still spread or recur.

 Periungual warts form around the nails.
-At first, they may be pinhead-sized and smooth, shiny, and translucent.
+At first, they may be the size of a pinhead, smooth, shiny, and translucent.

 Over several weeks or months, they may grow to the size of a pea and have a cauliflower-like appearance.

-The warts can also turn brown, grey, or black.
+Warts can also turn brown, gray, or black.
 Eventually, they may form in clusters.

 Larger periungual warts sometimes cause pain and discomfort.

-This virus is contagious, and a person may contract it from contact with infected skin or items such as towels and toys.
+This virus is contagious, and a person may contract it from contact with skin or items such as towels and toys that contain the virus.

-HPV usually enters the skin through a cut or scrape, which is why nail-biters are more likely than others to develop periungual warts.
+HPV usually enters the skin through a cut or scrape, which is why nail-biters are more likely to develop periungual warts than other people.